jadonwolffs/PlexEXT/README.md

-# PlexEXT
+# PlexEXTWolff

 Does stuff to make Plex better.
+A slight adaption from skoshy's PlexEXT to incorporate my network setup better.

 ## What stuff?

 Incorporates some CSS changes
 Brightness Control using hotkeys (see hotkeys below)

 ## What are all the hotkeys I can use?